-- 1. Identify a staff person to fill the role of Internal Coach and allocate sufficient time for the person to complete training and fulfill the responsibilities of Math Corps, including providing on-site supervision and support of the Math Corps tutor. - 2.
-Work in collaboration with program staff to find high-quality Math Corps tutors.
-Many of our tutor candidates are connected to the program by our site partners.
-Your participation in recruitment is essential. - 3.
-Educate teachers and school staff about the Math Corps model to capture buy-in and support. - 4.
-Welcome the tutor to the site, introduce to staff, and provide an orientation to the site.
-Provide tutoring and workspace for the tutor to use, including a locked filing cabinet and consistent access to a computer or other device with high-speed internet access. - 5.
-Follow Math Corps' guidance and student assessment scores to determine which students are eligible for Math Corps Services. - 6.
-Support the tutor's implementation of Math Corps' research-based math interventions. - Ensure that students receiving Math Corps services are provided targeted math interventions for approximately 90 minutes per week (4th - 8th grade) or 20 minutes per day (K - 3rd grade).
-Assist tutors in creating the tutoring schedule. - 8.
-Support benchmarking during the fall, winter, and spring benchmark periods for participating students and record these data into the online data management system. - 9.
-Oversee progress monitoring for participating students to guide tutoring interventions.
-Tutors are responsible for administering our assessments and recording daily tutoring activity using our online data management system (MCDMS). - 10.
-Ensure that Math Corps tutors consistently serve at least a minimum caseload of students at any given time to maximize the impact on the number of students served. - 11.
-Adhere to the exit criteria guidelines set by Math Corps, which establish when a student is ready to be exited from Math Corps services. - 12.
-Provide demographic data & state-assigned student ID number for students receiving Math Corps services.
-Support the Math Corps program in following federal (i.e., FERPA) and state regulations for data security and sharing.
-A detailed description of data required from the site for participating students is provided in the Math Corps Site Agreement. - 13.
-Communicate with the families/caregivers of students who are receiving Math Corps services in collaboration with the tutor.
-Provide a mechanism for informing families/caregivers that their child is receiving Math Corps services.
-One option is to use the template letter provided by Math Corps. - 14.
-Ensure service site is accessible to people with disabilities. - 15.
-Pay the site fee (where applicable).
+- 1. Identify Coach: Appoint an Internal Coach and allocate sufficient time for training and responsibilities.
+This person will provide on-site supervision and support for the Math Corps tutor. - 2.
+Support Recruitment: Collaborate with Program staff to find high-quality Math Corps tutors.
+Many tutor candidates are connected to the Program by Partners, so your participation in recruitment is essential.
+Program staff making the final decision regarding Member selection and placement. - 3.
+Educate Teachers and Staff: Inform teachers and Partner staff about the Math Corps model to gain their buy-in and support. - 4.
+Welcome Tutor: Make Members feel welcome by introducing them to the staff and providing a thorough orientation.
+Ensure their workspace is accessible, including a locked filing cabinet and access to a computer or other device with high-speed internet. - 5.
+Determine Student Eligibility: Follow Math Corps guidance and criteria to determine eligibility. - 6.
+Support Interventions: Provide regular check-ins and feedback sessions with the tutor to discuss progress and address any challenges.
+Ensure the tutor has access to necessary materials and resources to implement the interventions effectively. - 7.
+Develop the Schedule: Ensure students receive targeted math interventions for approximately 90 minutes per week (grades 4-8) or 20 minutes per day (K-3).
+Help tutors create the tutoring schedule. - 8.
+Provide Data: Support the Program in following federal (i.e., FERPA) and state regulations for data security and sharing.
+A detailed description of data collected is included in this Guide.
+Help tutors record school-wide data into the Ampact-provided online data management system (MCDMS). - 9.
+Support Benchmarking: Support benchmarking during the fall, winter, and spring periods. - 10.
+Monitor Progress: Oversee progress monitoring for participating students to guide tutoring interventions.
+Tutors are responsible for administering assessments and recording daily tutoring activity using MCDMS. - 11.
+Maintain Caseload: Ensure Math Corps tutors consistently serve at least a minimum caseload of students to maximize the impact on the number of students served. - 12.
+Follow Exit Criteria: Follow the established criteria to determine when a student has made sufficient progress to exit the Program.
+Ensure that the transition is smooth and that the student continues to receive support as needed. - 13.
+Communicate with Families: Inform families/caregivers of students receiving Math Corps services in collaboration with the tutor.
+Provide a mechanism for informing families/caregivers, such as using the template letter provided by Math Corps. - 14.
+Communicate with the Program: Maintain open and regular communication with Members and Program staff.
+Provide updates and escalate issues to address any challenges promptly.
+Regular check-ins can help address any issues early and keep everyone aligned. - 15.
+Ensure Accessibility: Make sure the service site is accessible to people with disabilities. - 16.
+Pay Site Fee: Pay the site fee, if applicable.

-While federal AmeriCorps funding covers 2/3 of the costs associated with each member, our programs must raise additional dollars to serve as a cash match to the federal dollars.
-Depending on the success of these efforts in specific states or regions, it may be necessary to charge a fee to a school.
+^{}While federal AmeriCorps funding covers 2/3 of the costs associated with each Member, our Programs must raise additional dollars to serve as a cash match to the federal dollars.
+Depending on the success of these efforts in specific states or regions, it may be necessary to charge a fee.
 Please contact sites@ampact.us with any questions.